Thermal labels

 Mindy Timm

-Mindy Timm is the Sales Manager for Graphic Tickets & Systems, where he gives guidance and helps the customer with getting the product that will perform the best for their needs.
-Dedicated to the end-user, he is enthusiastic about talking to people all over the U.S. and taking care of their thermal paper needs as quickly and efficiently as possible so they can worry about the other projects on their desk.
-As a Marine Veteran, he takes pride in his attention to detail to make sure that your thermal paper rolls will work in your machines.
-After hours, he spends his time as a volunteer firefighter.
+Mindy Timm is the Sales Manager for Graphic Tickets & Systems, where she gives guidance and helps the customer with getting the product that will perform the best for their needs.
+Dedicated to the end-user, she is enthusiastic about talking to people all over the U.S. and taking care of their thermal paper needs as quickly and efficiently as possible so they can worry about the other projects on their desk.
 For more information about Mindy or thermal paper, please feel free to visit our website at www.graphictickets.com.

 • Fast Shipping